Different Japanese Counters

 However, you probably need to mention the counter somewhere in other sentences so that people know what you are referring to.
 Take note of the different pronunciations for number one to ten.

-Click Here to Get up to 40% OFF Premium or Premium PLUS plan and be on the fast track to fluency in Japanese.
+Click Here to Get 51% OFF all plans and be on the fast track to fluency in Japanese.

 The link above is an affiliate link, which means that I would earn a commission (at no extra cost to you) if you do end up purchasing the related learning course.